mykelalvis/FT/Traveller/WORKING/Mongoose/Castrobancla.md

 > - [[Central Supply Catalog#AUTOPISTOL|Autopistol TL6]] (standard officer's sidearm)
 > - [[Central Supply Catalog#ADVANCED COMBAT RIFLE|ACR TL10]] (standard arm)
 > - Alien units are issued with [[Central Supply Catalog#AUTOPISTOL|Universal Autopistols TL8, 10 Mag, +100 cost]].
-> - Police units favour autopistols and [[Central Supply Catalog#ASSAULT SHOTGUN|assault shotguns]].
+> - Police units favor autopistols and [[Central Supply Catalog#ASSAULT SHOTGUN|assault shotguns]].
 Military and police tac units are trained in the use of assault shotguns and autopistols for FIBUA (Fighting In Built Up Areas), and in unarmed combat, daggers and autopistols for CQB (Close Quarters Battles).
 >   Some units will have [[Central Supply Catalog#SNIPER RIFLE|sniper rifles]]

 #### Police